vmikk/phylonext_manual/docs/outputs.md

 The leaflet-based map is located in `03.Plots/Choropleth.html`.

-As a small example (based on the Acacia dataset from Australia), a map will look like this:
+As a small example (based on the Acacia dataset from Australia, H3 resolution = 3), a map will look like this:

  <iframe width=800, height=600 frameBorder=0 src="/assets/Leaflet_map_h3.html"></iframe>